sapegin/sapegin.me/src/content/blog/naming.md

 Now, it’s much easier to understand the code.

-**Info:** Underscores (`_`) as separators for numbers were introduced in ECMAScript 2021, and make long numbers easier to read: `60000` versus `60_000`.
+**Info:** Underscores (`_`) as separators for numbers were introduced in ECMAScript 2021 and make long numbers easier to read: `60_000` instead of `60000`.

-Types (like TypeScript) could help us see when names don’t represent the data correctly:
+Types often make incorrect names more noticeable:

 ```ts
 type Order = {
   id: number;
   title: string;
 };
 type State = {
   filteredOrder: Order[];
   selectedOrder: number[];
 };
 ```

-By looking at the types, it’s clear that both names should be plural (they keep arrays) and the second one only contains order IDs but not whole order objects:
+By looking at the types, it’s clear that both names should be plural (they contain arrays), and the `selectedOrder` only contains order IDs, not whole order objects:

 <!-- type Order = { id: number, title: string } -->